christopherhan/pycrop/README.md

     About
 =====================
 Modifies reddit's image cropping algorithm to accept an image of any dimension to produce a square thumbnail.
+This is sometimes referred to as smart-cropping.

 Produces an NxN-sized thumbnail of an image without distortion.
 For example, a 100px x 50px image can be converted to a 25px x 25px thumbnail.
 First, the